 Does the caveman regimen for acne work?

-If you’ve tried everything to get rid of your acne and still those damn pimples won’t leave you alone, you may be tempted to go down this route, too.
+If you’ve tried everything to get rid of your acne and still those damn pimples won’t leave you alone, you may be tempted to try the caveman regimen, too.

 And why not?
 The caveman regimen is all natural, low maintenance, and won’t literally cost you a penny.
 Plus, hundreds of people swear it helped them cure their acne once and for all.

 But a few also swore it made things worse… It’s not unusual to go through a purging period when you embark on this new regimen… or even to have your acne flare-up worse than ever.

 What’s the deal here?
 Does the caveman regimen work only for some acne sufferers, like teenagers with hormonal acne?
 Is it just placebo?
 Here’s what the science says:

 - What Is The Caveman Regimen For Acne?

 - How To Do The Caveman Regimen For Acne